Hyundai i30 Common Problems and Solutions

 Solution:

-This caused a recall of the Hyundai i30, but only on those built between January and February 2012.
-The problem is caused by faulty sealing on the handbrake callipers.
-You will need to replace the callipers if your handbrake isn’t releasing, making sure that you have sealed the replacements correctly.
-We have a range of handbrake callipers available to buy.
+This prompted a recall of the Hyundai i30, but only for models manufactured between January and February 2012.
+The issue stems from faulty sealing on the handbrake callipers.
+You will need to replace the callipers if your handbrake isn’t releasing, ensuring that the replacements are sealed correctly.
+We offer a selection of handbrake callipers for purchase.

 Difficulty level